 Likewise, don’t go too far the other way and hide anything from viewers.
 This can only create disappointment down the line when viewers realize that your listing was not trustworthy.
 Transparency and honesty are key.

-However, furniture is important to consider when advertising short-term rentals.
+Furniture is also important to consider when advertising short-term rentals.
 After all, guests at your vacation home are not going to be bringing their own furniture.
 Similarly, a sparsely or poorly furnished place will not appeal to potential guests.

 Think about what you would want on your holiday.
 Are there enough chairs per person?
 Would you be happy if you booked a vacation home for 8 adults, only to find out that there were only 4 beds and 2 bunk beds provided?
 Dishonesty could end you up with unfavorable reviews.